Novartis leans toward spinoff of generic drugs unit - Bloomberg News

 June 30 (Reuters) - Novartis NOVN.S prefers a spinoff of its generic drug unit over a potential sale to private equity firms, Bloomberg News reported on Thursday, citing people familiar with the matter.

-The Swiss pharmaceutical group in October said it had started a strategic review of its Sandoz unit as price pressures mounted in the off-patent drug sector.
+The Swiss pharmaceutical group in October said it had started a strategic review of the Sandoz unit as price pressures mounted in the off-patent drug sector.

-It has said all options are on the table, from retaining the business to separation.
+On Thursday, Novartis reiterated its previous statement that "the strategic review is ongoing, all options remain on the table and the company plans to provide an update before the end of the year".

 (Reporting by Manas Mishra in Bengaluru; Editing by Devika Syamnath)